georgit/dist-sys-exercises/lec-5/README.md

  contains information of all the conversion servers that registered with the system before crash.
 If the file is not found or it is not created yet then a new file will be created and data will be stored in that file.
 Faults handled: System crash, File not available.

 #### Scalability
 In order to address scalability, we randomly select a conversion server, so all the available conversion servers share the load.
 Random selection gives almost equal chance to every conversion server.

+#### Load Balance
+In the discovery server, if there are multiple conversion servers that can provide the same conversion type, when a client requires the conversion type, we decide to select one of them randomly.

-####The Client
+#### The Client
 Compile: javac convClient.java

 Run: java convClient ft in 100

 Our client connects with the proxy server.
 Therefore, the convClient file stores the host address and port number of the proxy server.
+The reason why we let the client to connect with the proxy server rather than the discovery server is that we consider the discovery server is a dictionary.
+That is, the discovery server is responsible for managing the conversion table, including the operation of add, remove, and look up.
+Also, we implement the load balance and fault tolerance in the discovery server.
+However, the proxy server is like a bridge which connects different conversion servers and the client.
+Therefore, the client stores the ip address and host number of the proxy server.